 But, how can 3D modeling specifically help to increase operating room throughput?

-Planning for complex surgical cases, such as pelvic trauma and deformities, typically takes longer and requires more resources than planning for standard surgical interventions, to ensure an accurate procedural plan can be created before proceeding with surgery.
+Planning for complex neurovascular surgical cases, typically takes longer and requires more resources than planning for standard surgical interventions, to ensure an accurate procedural plan can be created before proceeding with surgery.

 For complex cases, 2D images alone do not fully convey the necessary precision and insight for physician to confidently plan a procedure.
 There is the potential for a lack of clarity among surgical teams and longer OR times, resulting in higher costs to the healthcare provider and heightened risks for the patient.

 Conversely, 3D virtual and 3D printed models of patient anatomy help physician to quickly and clearly understand the patient’s condition before surgery while supporting enhanced intra-team and patient communication.
 Ultimately, 3D modeling helps physician to make faster decisions with much greater confidence to help them perform safer, often faster and certainly cheaper procedures with reduced risk of complications.

 A 2020 study found that physician using 3D modeling to plan orthopedic and maxillofacial procedures typically see 62 minutes of time saved on average per case (or $3720 per case saved from reduced time).